MPs are prevented from surfing the internet for pornographic and other inappropriate material in their Commons offices, it has emerged.

 Laws that rely on hearsay and bad character have also clogged the courts with appeals, he said.
 The Criminal Justice Act of 2003 also allowed hearsay and evidence of bad character to be used against those accused of offences.

 Since Labour came to power in 1997, more than 3,600 new criminal offences have been added to the statute book.

+expenses.
 This double standard is concerning in and of itself.
 That it is happening during an economic downturn when we are all being expected to tighten our belts is nothing short of outrageous.
-That it happens 18 months after Gordon Brown launched his
+That it happens 18 months after Gordon Brown

 MPs will have an opportunity to pass or block the Freedom of Information Order this week.
 If they pass it, they will do the reputation of parliament tremendous harm.
 We urge them to see sense and block this regressive measure.

-Christian, Stuart Weir Democratic Audit, Sunny Hundal Liberal Conspiracy, Pete Myers EnougthsEnougth.org, Neal Lawson Compass,Simon Davies Privacy International, Henry Porter, Ken Ritchie Electoral Reform Society, Barry White Campaign for Press and
+Louise Christian, Stuart Weir Democratic Audit, Sunny Hundal Liberal Conspiracy, Pete Myers EnougthsEnougth.org, Neal Lawson Compass,Simon Davies Privacy International, Henry Porter, Ken Ritchie Electoral Reform Society, Barry White Campaign for

 Details of expenses claims made by MPs will continue to be made public after Gordon Brown abandoned plans to try to keep them secret.
 A vote was due today on an amendment that would have exempted detailed expenses breakdowns from the Freedom of

 Information (FOI) Act.

 But the Prime Minister backed down from plans to block the bill-by-bill publication yesterday amid warnings that up to 100 backbenchers would defy an order to vote with the Government.

 Some ministerial aides are thought to have been ready to quit over the plans, which would have kept secret the release of about one million receipts covering everything from MPs' office costs to their household furniture, electrical appliances